-The glass-optics in the BAM system were manufactured by TNO; for the beam splitters (Figure 7 right), optical contacting of Fused Silica plates with a beam splitter coating in between is applied.
+For the glass beam splitters (Figure 8 right), also manufactured by TNO in-house, optical contacting of Fused Silica plates with a beam splitter coating in between is applied.
+The attenuator filters and polarizers are commercially procured.

 All optical coatings were designed, qualified and manufactured by Centre Spatial de Liège (CSL): protected Silver on SSiC mirrors, filter coating on beam splitters and AR coatings on beam splitters and polarizers.